interstitialRedirectModalTitle

 Fire Program Hits “Million-and-a-Half” Milestone

 TNC’s Florida fire program started in 1979.
-Since then, we have led or assisted with over 3,400 prescribed fires—“good fires” on over 156 conservation areas.
-This colossal collaboration with a wide variety of federal, state and private partners has resulted in 1.5 million acres of safely burned, diverse and resilient landscapes that are less likely to sustain destructive wildfires—bad fires.
+Since then, we have led or assisted with over 3,400 prescribed fires—“good fires”—on more than 156 conservation areas.
+This colossal collaboration with a wide variety of federal, state and private partners has resulted in more than 1.5 million acres of safely burned, diverse and resilient landscapes that are less likely to sustain destructive wildfires—bad fires.

 Prior to European settlement when Florida was free of roads and houses, fire was a near constant, as natural and necessary as rain.
 Bolts of lightning would start a fire that might burn for 5 minutes or for months, meandering along, stopping only at large rivers, the Gulf or Atlantic.
 This natural, chaotic pattern has since been interrupted by the steady growth of development, which often fragments fire-dependent landscapes.
 As a result of the habitat fragmentation and long-term fire suppression, the natural 1-3 year fire return cycle has been largely disrupted, with some conservation lands not seeing fire for decades.
 Working with our partners, TNC’s Florida Fire Team identifies priority landscapes in need of the rejuvenating effects of fire and does what it takes to get good fire back on the ground.